MJKWoolnough/jslib/README.md

 }
 ```

-When the hint is set to "number", this method returns a normal javascript number representation of the Fraction value, to 5 decimal places.
+When the hint is set to "number", this method returns a normal JavaScript number representation of the Fraction value, to 5 decimal places.
 Otherwise, it returns a string representation of the fraction.

 See [toPrimitive](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toPrimitive) documentation for how to use this symbol.